 What we loved about this mode of travel was that we could unpack our backpacks once and travel when and where we wanted.

-No need to carry, pack and unpack bags, no booking and waiting for trains, planes or buses.
+There was no need to carry, pack and unpack bags, no booking and waiting for trains, planes or buses.
 There was not even a need to find and book appropriate family accommodation in advance.
 And the best thing: no need to sit in restaurants every day with tired children at the end of a big day.

-|Expert Tip: Take or purchase bicycles.
+|Tips for Motorhome Travel: Take or purchase bicycles in a camper van with kids.
 We bought second hand bikes on eBay and used them most days.
 The bikes gave us freedom to explore the local area without the need to drive the campervan everywhere.|

 Having bikes made it possible to explore more with the kids.
 In many European cities bike paths connected the outer areas to the centre.
 We would ride into town from our campground instead of catching a bus or train.